obonaventure/cnp3/Missions/S4/tcp1.rst

 Using the :download:`traces/trace.sirius.info.ucl.ac.be.pcap` packet trace, what is the TCB of the connection on host `130.104.78.8` when it sends the third segment of the trace ?

 #.
-The packet trace :download:`traces/trace.maps.google.com` was collected by containing a popular web site that provides mapping information.
+The tcpdump_ packet trace :download:`traces/trace.maps.google.com` was collected by containing a popular web site that provides mapping information.
 How many TCP connections were used to retrieve the information from this server ?

 #.
+Some network monitoring tools such as ntop_ collect all the TCP segments sent and received by a host or a group of hosts and provide interesting statistics such as the number of TCP connections, the number of bytes exchanged over each TCP connection, ...
+Assuming that you can capture all the TCP segments sent by a host, propose the pseudocode of an application that would list all the TCP connections established and accepted by this host and the number of bytes exchanged over each connection.
+Do you need to count the number of bytes contained inside each segment to report the number of bytes exchanged over each TCP connection ?

+#.
+There are two types of firewalls [#ffirewall]_ : special devices that are placed at the border of campus or enterprise networks and software that runs on endhosts.
+Software firewalls typically analyse all the packets that are received by a host and decide based on the packet's header and contents whether it can be processed by the host's network stack or must be discarded.
+System administrators often configure firewalls on laptop or student machines to prevent students from installing servers on their machines.
+How would you design a simple firewall that blocks all incoming TCP connections but still allows the host to establish TCP connections to any remote server ?

-Using the netkit_ lab explained above, perform some tests by using :man:`hping3(8)`. :man:`hping3(8)` is a command line tool that allows anyone (having system administrator privileges) to send special IP packets and TCP segments. :man:`hping3(8)` can be used to verify the configuration of firewalls or diagnose problems.
+#.
+Using the netkit_ lab explained above, perform some tests by using :man:`hping3(8)`. :man:`hping3(8)` is a command line tool that allows anyone (having system administrator privileges) to send special IP packets and TCP segments. :man:`hping3(8)` can be used to verify the configuration of firewalls [#ffirewall]_ or diagnose problems.
 We will use it to test the operation of the Linux TCP stack running inside netkit_.

  #.
 On the server host, launch :man:`tcpdump(1)` with `-vv` as parameter to collect all packets received from the client and display them.
 Using :man:`hping3(8)` on the client host, send a valid SYN segment to one unused port on the server host (e.g. `12345`).
 What are the contents of the segment returned by the server ?